HPatto/members_only/README.md

 In general, I preferred separate classification of middleware functions which would then be imported as necessary.
 Definitions within the route seem messy, although no doubt it comes with practice.

-The user authentication and encryption was interesting and one of my main interests in the project.
+The user authentication and encryption was interesting and one of my main motivations for the project.
 Instructive to see how information is divided between cookies, req / res bodies, and dB sessions.

 #### Database